-- A. Communication regarding decisions from the council will be presented in writing by an appointed representative of the voting group.
-This communication will include the Program Director, Assistant Dean for Student Success and Operations, Assistant Dean for the School of Applied Health Sciences, and the student. - 1.
-Program Director will share recommendations and decisions with appropriate program faculty member.

-- B. Recommendations will be communicated in writing by an appointed representative of the voting group.
-This communication will include the Program Director, Assistant Dean for Student Success and Operations, and Assistant Dean for the School of Applied Health Sciences.
-Recommendations will be communicated to the student and program faculty as needed and as determined by the Program Director. - C. The School of Applied Health Sciences APG Council reserves the right to decline reviewing a case if adequate evidence is not provided by the Program Director.
-An appointed representative of the voting group will communicate this decision with the appropriate Program Director. - D. All documentation will be maintained and securely stored in an agreed location.
+- A. Communication regarding decisions from the Council will be presented in writing by an appointed representative of the council.
+This communication will include relevant parties as appropriate, such as the Program Director, Health Sciences Student Success Center, the Associate Dean of the School of Health Sciences, and the student. - 1.
+The Program Director will share recommendations and decisions with appropriate program faculty member(s). - B. Recommendations will be communicated in writing by an appointed representative of the voting group or verbal during the consultation. - A. Recommendations will be documented and archived with rational in the appropriate location for future reference. - C. The Health Sciences Council reserves the right to decline reviewing a case if adequate evidence is not provided by the Program Director and/or student or procedures are not followed. - A. An appointed representative of the voting group will communicate this decision with the appropriate parties. - D. All documentation will be maintained and securely stored in an agreed location.
 Student documents and files will be provided to the School Recorder to store in the student permanent file.